 The following table is intended to assist you in understanding the costs and expenses that an investor in shares of our common stock will bear directly or indirectly.
-We caution you that some of the percentages indicated in the table below are estimates and may vary.
+We caution you that the percentage indicated for "Other expenses" in the table below is an estimate and may vary.
 Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "you," "us" or "Apollo Investment," or that "we" will pay fees or expenses, common stockholders will indirectly bear such fees or expenses as investors in Apollo Investment.